-As a Bencher of the Middle Temple, Judith is a member of the Bar Law Reform Committee.
-A member of the Middle Temple Education & Training Committee, she is a trainer in Advocacy and Professional Ethics.
+As a Bencher of the Middle Temple, Judith is a member of the Inn’s Education & Training Committee.
+She is also a Middle Temple trainer in Advocacy and Professional Ethics.

 Judith Farbey QC undertakes cases of the greatest complexity in refugee law, nationality law and human rights law with particular emphasis on: exclusion from refugee status; Articles 2, 3, 6 and 8 of the European Convention on Human Rights.
 She undertakes advice and representation in the whole range of personal immigration cases, including EU, all aspects of family migration, Tier 1 of the Points Based System and damages claims arising from immigration decisions.
 She advises on public interest, policy and strategic issues for charities and NGOS working in the sphere of immigration and human rights law.
 She has published extensively for over a decade on refugee and immigration issues in specialist journals.